RAK7391 WisGate Connect Datasheet

 - 1x PCIe lane is available on slot #3.

-to read the GPS data on /dev/ttyAMA0
+to access GPS data on /dev/ttyAMA0

 or /dev/ttyS0